warmcat/libwebsockets/minimal-examples/README.md

 ## FAQ

-### What should I look at first

-Build and install lws itself first, these examples all want to link to it.
-Then
+### Getting started

+Build and install lws itself first (note that after installing lws on \*nix, you need to run `ldconfig` one time so the OS can learn about the new library.
+Lws installs in `/usr/local` by default, Debian / Ubuntu ldconfig knows to look there already, but Fedora / CentOS need you to add the line `/usr/local/lib` to `/etc/ld.so.conf` and run ldconfig)

+Then start with the simplest:

 `http-server/minimal-http-server`